DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 [Polymer properties](https://www.polymer-project.org/1.0/docs/devguide/properties) are members of the element's public API and should be declared on the prototype.
 We'll set the default value of `formData` to an empty object so we can add properties to it simply by typing in the input fields once we set their bindings.

 > Note: Why weren't we required to declare `quote` as a property in the `home-quotes` element?
-Because the fetched `quote` is not a member of the element's public API, did not need a default value or options, and was not manipulated in both the template and the JS.
-The `quote` property could be added as type `String` to `home-quotes` to no ill effect, but it was left off to demonstrate that Polymer will bind without it and there is no need to expose it to the element's API.
-We won't set the quote as an attribute when calling the `<home-quotes>` element.
+Because the fetched `quote` is not a member of the element's public API, did not need a default value or options.
+The `quote` property could be added as type `String` to `home-quotes` to no ill effect, but it was left off to demonstrate that Polymer will bind without it and there is no need to expose it to the element's API: we won't set the quote as an attribute when calling the `<home-quotes>` element.

 We bound the `formData` object to the inputs in the HTML using `bind-value` attributes: